 Causes and Treatment of Epilepsy

-Epilepsy is a neurological disorder ranked as the fourth most common disorder in this category.
+Ranked as the fourth most common neurological disorder, an estimated 50 million people worldwide have been diagnosed with epilepsy.
 This condition affects the brain causing frequent seizures.

 NHS notes, “The cells in the brain, known as neurons, communicate with each other using electrical impulses.
 During a seizure, the electrical impulses are disrupted, which can cause the brain and body to behave strangely.”

 The severity of seizures differs from one person to another depending on the size of the brain affected.
-The seizures not only happen when a person is awake but also when he is asleep.
+The seizures can occur when a person is awake or when asleep.

 Types of seizures